Hands on: Hands on: iPhone 11 review

 The iPhone XR was the underground hit for Apple last year.
 It took high honors throughout our review process, and while it didn’t perform anywhere near as powerfully as the flagship XS, it stole the show for being a cheaper and highly capable entry into the iPhone universe.

-Now the iPhone 11 is aiming to repeat that trick - but it doesn’t have a huge number of upgrades to really draw the eye.
+Now the iPhone 11 is aiming to repeat that trick - and with a lower price and improved camera, we feel like this could be the phone that really resonates for Apple here.

-Apart from the camera improvements, it’s mostly the power that’s been upped, so we’ll need to find out whether this phone offers a material upgrade over last year’s model.
+Apart from the camera improvements, it’s mostly the power that’s been upped, so we’ll need to find out whether the iPhone 11 offers a material upgrade over last year’s model.